City Lifestyle

 Originally published in Frederick Lifestyle

-Growing up, I was surrounded by artistic expression—my grandma, mother, and sister regularly painted, drew, and explored their creativity in countless ways.
-They taught me that art isn’t just something to own; it’s a language, a bridge and a reflection of who we are.
-Seeing art come to life before my eyes gave me a deep appreciation for the stories, emotions and personality that can shine in each piece.
+Growing up, I was surrounded by artistic expression—my grandmother, mother and sister regularly painted, drew and explored their creativity in countless ways.
+They taught me that art isn’t just something to own or create— it’s a language of its own, bridging the space between words and emotions.
+It’s a reflection of identity.
+Watching art come to life before my eyes gave me a profound appreciation for the stories and personalities that can be embedded within each piece.

 In a world that often feels rushed and impersonal, art encourages us to slow down, reflect and feel.
 It adds warmth and personality to our surroundings.
 Whether you’re a collector or simply picking up your first piece, the value of art lies in the meaning, joy and inspiration it adds to your life.
 Those are the real returns.